ellor1138/Localizator/README.md

 ## What is it?

 Localizator is a localization plugin for ColdFusion on Wheels.
-This plugin offer a complete solution to add localization capabilities to your application.
+This plugin offer a complete solution to add localization (translation) capabilities to your application.

 #### Benefits of using this plugin:
 * Get text translation from a localization database or localization files.